dennisdoomen/blog/_posts/2022/2022-01-05-awaiting-the-awaitable.md

 ---

-title: "How to avoid forgetting to await the awaitable"
+title: "How to stop forgetting to await an awaitable call"
 excerpt: "Do you often forget to await an awaitable method in C#?
 Here's an elegant solution."

 tags: